-His insight completely took me aback.
+His insight caught me completely off balance.
 We have all heard sacred words taken in vain or misrepresented but never had I heard a secular artist express such a complete understanding of what I think Scripture means to say Hallelujah.

-I was raised in a world where Hallelujah was reserved for those moments at church when emotions were running high and, typically, the music was loud.
-There were isolated interjections when the pastor hit his stride or the offering had been especially good.
-A few in the congregation always wanted to say something other than “Amen” so they would throw in a “Hallelujah!
+I was raised in a world where Hallelujah was reserved for those moments at church when emotions were running high and the music was loud.
+Carefully stored away for most of the year, they were brought out for the Spring revivals with the visiting preacher.
+Everyone knew when the pastor hit his stride or the offering had been especially good we would hear Mr. Tompkins, normally quiet and attentive, give a little shout.
+Hesitant at first but then more frequently a few scattered others in the congregation wanted to say something other than “Amen” so they would throw in a “Hallelujah!
 Praise the Lord!” now and then.

-So how do we as Christians push Hallelujah deep into what Cohen called “the ordinary world”?
+So can we as Christians imagine pushing Hallelujah deep into what Cohen called “the ordinary world” or is it still reserved for the extraordinary?
 How can we embrace it all, even when we don’t understand?

 Frederick Buechner would say that praise is not offering God compliments but that “we learn to praise by paying attention.”
 Nothing special.
 Nothing highly emotional or even calculated.
 Not waiting for a right moment or place.
 Hallelujah comes in the most ordinary ways.
 We say it when we see beauty in the most ordinary things.

-Paul would say this is what he meant when he said to give thanks in all things.
+Paul would say this is what he meant by giving thanks in all things.
 Life is joyful and people are kind.
 So we break bread and give thanks.
 We say Hallelujah.
 Life is difficult, irreconcilable, messy and painful, but we still break bread and give thanks.
 We still say Hallelujah.